-Louis has always been creative and from a young age showed a passion for drawing and painting, however as his school was unable to offer art as a subject, he took woodworking and there he was able to find an outlet for his creative drive.
+He has always been creative and from a very young age showed a passion for drawing and painting.
+However, as his school was unable to offer art as a subject, he took up woodworking and there he was able to find an outlet for his creative drive.

-The path to creativity was not an easy one, as his father, a strong influence in his life, was against the idea of art being career path for his son.
-Like so many other young gay men, Louis suppressed his true self to please or protect his relationship with his family.
+The path to fully express his creativity was not an easy one.
+Louis’ father, a strong influence in his life, was firmly against the idea of art being a career path for his son.
+Like so many other young gay people, Louis suppressed his true self to conform to prevailing perceptions and protect his relationship with his family.
 However, he finally “came out” during his tough time in the conservative and repressive environment of his compulsory military service which led to severe mental and physical abuse in the military.
-This gave him the courage to also express his feelings and emotions in pursuing his passion for art and surprisingly finding much support from family.
+This gave him the courage to also express his feelings and emotions in pursuing his passion for art, simultaneously, surprisingly, finding much support from family in doing so.

-As a child Louis remembers making toffee apples and although he surly must have eaten the apples, the nostalgic memory is about making them.
-This idea has followed him throughout his life, the focus has always been on the process or the journey and this translates in his creative pursuits as well.
-He thrives on the process of creativity and although he always strives for quality finished work, it’s in the technical processes that he finds real joy creating art which has meaning and appreciation to the viewer.
+Louis focus has always been on the process or the journey of his life and art.
+He thrives on the process of creativity and he always strives for quality finished work; it is in the technical processes that he finds real joy creating art which has meaning and appreciation to the viewer.
 Learning to express himself through new techniques or combing and layering techniques in innovative ways is a goal which he vigorously pursues.

 Call: +27 83 675 0150

 10th - 26th September 2020 – LIQUID BLACK at the Association of Arts Pretoria opening, 10am.